mpieva/mapAD/Readme.md

 Mapping quality is defined as the PHRED-scaled probability that an alignment is incorrect.
 Hence the above probabilities are PHRED-scaled, and, for better compatibility with `BWA`, confined to the interval
 <img src="https://render.githubusercontent.com/render/math?math=[0..37]">.

+A recommended equivalent to a mapping quality threshold of 25 for BWA mapped data is 20 for mapAD output.

 ## BAM Output